 Substantially all revenues are derived from the retail sales of pizza to the general public by Company-owned restaurants, franchise royalties, sales of franchise and development rights and sales to franchisees of food and paper products, printing and promotional items, risk management and information and related services used in their operations.
 We recognize franchise fees when a franchised restaurant begins operation, at which time we have performed our obligations related to such fees.
 Fees received pursuant to development agreements, which grant the right to develop franchised restaurants in future periods in specific geographic areas, are deferred and recognized on a pro rata basis as the franchised restaurants subject to the development agreements begin operations.
 Both franchise and development fees are nonrefundable.
 Franchise royalties, which are based on a percentage of franchise restaurants' sales, are recognized as earned.
 Domestic production and distribution revenues are composed of food and supplies sales to franchised restaurants located in the United States and are recognized as revenue upon shipment of the related products to the franchisees.
-Information services, including software maintenance fees, help desk fees, customer opportunity desk fees and on-line ordering fees are recognized as revenue as the related services are provided.
+Information services are provided.
 Insurance premiums and commissions are recognized as revenue over the term of the policy period.
 International revenues are composed of restaurant sales, royalties and fees received from foreign franchisees and the sale and distribution of food to foreign franchisees, and are recognized consistently with the policies applied for revenues generated in the United States.